 (b) Where the patient is incapable of making a complaint, complaints may be made by a relative or other adult who has an interest in his/her welfare.

-ENMP welcomes feedback or complaints and both can be forwarded to the Safeguarding and Complaints Manager via post to East Norfolk Medical Practice, Newtown Surgery, 147 Lawn Avenue, Great Yarmouth NR30 1QP.or via email to NWCCG.ENMPcomplaints@nhs.net.
+ENMP welcomes feedback or complaints and both can be forwarded to the Safeguarding and Complaints Manager via post to East Norfolk Medical Practice, The Lighthouse Medical Centre, Howard Street South Great Yarmouth, NR30 2PT or via email to NWCCG.ENMPcomplaints@nhs.net.

 Alternatively, complaints can be addressed to NHS England, but complaining to boththe Practice and NHS England is not possible.
 The contact details for NHS England are: